jraymondt/badgers-rift/src/content/blog/2024/also-spook-zarathustra.md

 ---
 title: also spook zarathustra
-description: souls glorious souls
+description: Souls, glorious souls—exploring the spooky intersection of philosophy, spirituality, and existential dread on All Hallows Eve.
 pubDate: 2024-10-31
-heroImage: '/blog-placeholder-2.jpg'
+heroImage: '/img/2024/killwithkindness.jpg'
 tags:
+  - halloween
-  - Halloween
+  - all-hallows-eve
-  - all hallows eve
+  - all-saints-day
-  - all saints day
+  - explosions-in-the-sky
-  - explosions in the sky
-  - aldous huxley
+  - aldous-huxley
   - todd
+  - spooky-thoughts
 ---

-### whats all this then
+## whats all this then

 I have decided to at least put this shit through spell check today, I apologise if I am triggering anyone with my grasp of the english language.